IBM/aspera-cli/README.md

 C:\Users\Kenji\.aspera\ascli
 ```

+Option `cache_tokens` (default=yes/no) allows to control if Oauth tokens are cached on file system, or generated for each request.

 ### <a id="configfile"></a>Configuration file

 On the first execution of `ascli`, an empty configuration file is created in the configuration folder.